Perth and Dunkeld Railway

 The Perth and Dunkeld Railway was a Scottish railway company.
 It was built from a junction with the Scottish Midland Junction Railway at Stanley, north of Perth, to a terminus at Birnam, on the south bank of the River Tay opposite Dunkeld.

 It was promoted by local landed proprietors, and opened in 1856.
 As a minor branch line inconveniently serving a modest town, its financial performance was poor.
 However, when a railway line from Inverness to Perth was promoted, the Dunkeld line was taken as part of the new route, which opened in 1863; the Perth and Dunkeld Railway Company ceased to exist, and the line was now part of the Inverness and Perth Junction Railway.

 The original line of the P&DR continues in use today, an intrinsic part of the Highland Main Line.

 Independence at first

 Aberdeen was connected to the railway network of Central Scotland in 1850.
 Inverness too expected a southward connection, but the intervening terrain was unpromising, and two railway schemes proposed a connection instead to Aberdeen, a route that was unattractive to Inverness interests.
 A line from Inverness along the coast and striking south from Nairn was proposed, but did not find favour in Parliament.
 The lengthy deviation through Aberdeen was a continuing source of dissatisfaction.

 In 1845 the Scottish Midland Junction Railway promoted a branch line from Inverness to Dunkeld.
-A Parliamentary Bill was passed, but there were serious difficulties in agreeing the terms for acquisition of necessary land from Sir William Drummond Stewart.
+The Scottish Midland Junction Railway Branches Act 1846 (9 & 10 Vict. c. lxxv) was passed, but there were serious difficulties in agreeing the terms for acquisition of necessary land from Sir William Drummond Stewart.
 These difficulties proved so severe that construction was never started, and the project did not go forward.